caderek/aoctimer/README.md

 The timer is not meant to be overly precise (has ~1ms precision).
 It is also not perfect replicating the same results on different machines, but the results are precise enough to make it a fun tool.

-It also provides a score and show you the level of your optimizations, making performance tweaks more gratifying.
+It also provides a score and shows you the level of your optimizations, making performance tweaks more gratifying.

 ## Example output